Associate Professor; Program Chair, TESOL/TFL

 A native of southeastern Massachusetts, Jason Martel began his career as a secondary school French teacher.
 He has extensive experience in the Middlebury ecology, having worked for the Middlebury School of French, the Middlebury-Monterey Language Academy, and now the Middlebury Institute.
 At the Institute, he teaches courses in language pedagogy, assessment, curriculum design, and second language acquisition and maintains an active research agenda in these domains.

-Since 2014, Jason has served as associate director of the Institute’s Summer Intensive Language Program (SILP).
-His principal duties in this capacity include hiring and professionally developing faculty members and setting a pedagogical vision for the program.
-He enjoys the synergistic relationship between his SILP and faculty responsibilities; his teaching is enriched by his experiences working with veteran instructors in SILP, and SILP serves as a laboratory setting for his scholarship on language pedagogy.
+From 2014 to 2019, Jason served as associate director of the Institute’s Summer Intensive Language Program (SILP).
+His principal duties included providing professional development for faculty members and setting a pedagogical vision for the program.
+His teaching has been enriched very much by this experience, notably in that the program served as a laboratory setting for his thinking about language pedagogy.

 - Current term ●

 - Upcoming term(s) ○